HPInc/cloud_deployment_scripts/README.md

 selected ports are open to the world for operation and for debug purposes.

 A Domain Controller is created with Active Directory, DNS and LDAP-S configured.
-2 users are set up in the new domain: Administrator and cam_admin (default).
-It is also given a static IP.
+2 Domain Admins are set up in the new domain: Administrator and cam_admin (default).
+Domain Users are also created if a domain_users_list CSV file is specified.
+The Domain Controller is given a static IP.

 A Cloud Access Connector is created and registers itself with the CAM service with the given Token and PCoIP Registration code.